semwaqas/MongoDB-toolkit/README.md

 # You might need helper functions or input parsing depending on your agent setup.

 response = agent_executor.invoke({
-    "input": "Find active users in the 'users' collection who are older than 40 in the 'testdb' database.
-Use mongodb://localhost:27017/ as the connection."
+    "input": "Find active users in the 'users' collection who are older than 40 in the 'testdb' database."
     # Add database connection info if not hardcoded in tools or passed differently
 })